 Wall-clock time (also called wall time) is the time it takes to run a block of code.

-Heap (memory) consumption
+Heap (memory) usage

 Profiling heap usage helps you find potential inefficiencies and memory leaks in your programs.
 Profiling heap allocations helps you know which allocations are causing the most work for the garbage collector.

 In a multi-threaded program, the time spent waiting to serialize access to a shared resource can be significant.
 Understanding contention behavior can guide the design of the code and provide information for performance tuning.